amishne/mipui/public/docs/developer_guide.md

 ## Implementation

-*Mipui* is a hobby project implemented by just one developer with no background in web development; please don't judge the code quality :-)
+*Mipui* is a hobby project implemented by just one developer with no background in web development; please don't judge the code quality :-) in particular while some areas underwent extensive planning (like operation_center) others were completely hacked together in an hurry (like the menu).

-It's a client-side web application, written entire in Javascript.
+It's a client-side web application, written entirely in Javascript.
 The server-side component is done using [Firebase](firebase.google.com).
 With the exception of Firebase and a couple of Javascript libraries used for exporting to image, no external code libraries are used.

 ### Some implementation pointers

 1. Gestures are used for drawing content on the map; but content can also come from non-gesture sources (e.g. loaded from the server), so *every cell must know how to correctly draw its content even when no gestures are involved*.
-This is why cells contain the "setImage", "setText" etc. methods, and its not a part of the image or text gestures.
+This is why cells contain the "setImage", "setText" etc. methods, instead of those being a part of the image or text gestures.

 2. Map syncorinization is guaranteed by serializaing the operations, so all clients agree on the order of all operations.
 Never break that invariant.